-There is no typical “Northwest Arkansan.”
-NWA residents are from all over the world.
-In fact, more than half of our residents were born in other states, countries or territories.
-Our diverse, growing workforce includes more than 260,000 people, and that number increases daily.
+There is no typical Northwest Arkansan.
+Residents move to the region from all over the world.
+In fact, more than half of the residents were born in other states, countries or territories.
+The diverse, growing workforce includes more than 260,000 people, and that number increases daily.

-Groups like Emerging Leaders who exist to connect and engage Northwest Arkansas young professionals through personal and professional development experiences.
+Groups such as Emerging Leaders exist to connect and engage young professionals through personal and professional development experiences.
 Membership is open to anyone in Northwest Arkansas who has a desire to get involved in the community, expand their leadership skills and become engaged in the program of work.

 Leadership Benton County is a 12-session regional program with components focused on such things as health care, local and county government, education and regional issues.